sbnguah/MedStatsBook/_book/Data_Wrangling.md

 4 C001    56.8   209
 ```

-We can determine the change in weight only by matching the before and after
+We can determine the weight change only by matching the before and after
 weight of each individual.
 This is where merging is very useful.
 Below, we
 merge the two data into one.
 This is done below.